 Successful graduates will become part of their respective alumni program.

 The Australian Government values contributions from all people.

-Applications are actively encouraged from eligible women, people from traditionally marginalised groups and people with disability.
+Applications are actively encouraged from eligible women, people from traditionally marginalised groups and people with disabilities.

 The selection process takes into account barriers to participation faced by applicants from under-represented groups and, where appropriate, makes adjustments to improve their competitiveness.